The first rule Fight Club…

-Although I would not suggesting going to the extremes seen, it always serves as reminder to try and do something out of the comfort zone.
+Although I would not suggesting going to the extremes seen, it always serves as reminder to try and do something out of your comfort zone.

 There are always ways to make money

-Money is something I struggle to get, but fight club shows there are ways of making money through hardwork or being creative.
+Money is something I struggle to get, but Fight Club shows there are lots ways of making money through hardwork, innovation and an entrepreneurial spirit.

 You are not your job

 The Narrator has everything from his job, a nice apartment, possessions, security, yet he is obviously not happy and seems like a lonely guy, going to self-help groups for conditions he doesn’t even have.

 When he ***SPOILER ALERT*** creates Tyler Durden his life gets better, he stops giving a shit about his job, stops watching TV and does a lot of interesting stuff.

 Previously I have invested a lot of my life to my job, where I got to a similar state the narrator was in.
 It’s by embracing outside interests I’ve come to realise there is more to life than your day job.
 When you die they won’t list your fancy sounding job title on your grave stone.

 Marla is attracted to Tyler, not the narrator

 When the narrator is attending the self-help groups and begins noticing Marla attending he is fascinated with her.
 He has feelings of anger that she is taking over ‘his’ groups.